This is a low-level helper that builds a request object but does not

 recommended to obtain an API key.

-searches for the API key in the following order:
+jentre searches for the API key in the following order:

 the API parameter

-provided to any API request function,the option
+entrez_keyprovided to any API request function,the option

-, thenthe environment variable
+"jentre.api_key", thenthe environment variable

-You can check the value is found properly using entrez_api_key()
+You can check the value is found properly using entrez_api_key().

 If no API key is set, a warning will be displayed.
 This can be suppressed

-by setting the option "jentre.silence_api_warning"
+by setting the option "jentre.silence_api_warning" to TRUE.